Proof of Parental Income for Ontario Tuition Grant

 Where a parent’s income is earned in a foreign country, the parent is required to provide:

-- Documentation from the tax agency of the country where the parent earned income stating their gross income during 2012 (e.g., tax card; notice of assessment); or
+- Documentation from the tax agency of the country where the parent earned income stating their gross income during the required calendar year (e.g., tax card; notice of assessment); or

-- Documentation from the parent(s) employer stating their gross income during 2012 (e.g., payment summary; certificate of income tax deducted; notarized letter from employer)
+- Documentation from the parent(s) employer stating their gross income during the required calendar year (e.g., payment summary; certificate of income tax deducted; notarized letter from employer)

 - must include the name, address, phone number, email and/or website address for the person or organization providing the information.